TomRWatkins/MIPS-emulator/README.md

 # MIPS-emulator
-A MIPS assembler written in C
+A MIPS assembler written in C.

+Emulates an assembly code compiler.